-Rice pillows are great for soothing aches and pains — especially back pain in pregnancy and labor.
+Heat packs with rice are great for soothing aches and pains — especially lower back pain in pregnancy and labor.

-For the simplest version, you can pour a few cups of rice into a tube sock and either sew or tie it shut.
+For the simplest version of this homemade heating pad, you can pour a few cups of rice into a tube sock and either sew or tie it shut.

 Because I love to sew and have plenty of beautiful fabrics in my craft closet, I decided to make mine a little more stylish.
 My main purpose for making my rice pillow was to soothe back pain, so I let my back determine the size of the pillow.
 My pillow stretches across the width of my back just near the waist.